joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6467893/2025/07/02/indiana-fever-commissioners-cup-championship/

 **Paramount to Pay Trump $16 Million to Settle ‘60 Minutes’ Lawsuit**\
-`President Trump had sued Paramount over a “60 Minutes” interview with his opponent, former Vice President Kamala Harris.`\
+`President Trump had sued over an interview with former Vice President Kamala Harris.
+The company needs federal approval for a multibillion-dollar sale.`\
 https://nytimes.com/2025/07/02/business/media/paramount-trump-60-minutes-lawsuit.html

 **How does Thomas Frank fix Spurs' defence?
 And will Cristian Romero be part of the solution?**\